tldr-pages/tldr/pages/common/pngquant.md

 `pngquant -Q {{0-100}} {{path/to/file.png}}`

-- Compress a PNG with the number of colors reduced to 64:
+- Compress a specific PNG with the number of colors reduced to 64:

 `pngquant {{64}} {{path/to/file.png}}`